kallaspriit/protocity/dashboard/README.md

 **Displays information from the Cumulocity IoT platform about the protocity.**

 ## Development environment setup
 See [this guide](https://github.com/knowthen/elm/blob/master/DEVSETUP.md) for original guide, copied here below.
+Or the [official atom installation guide](https://atom.io/packages/language-elm).

 1. Install Recent Version of **Nodejs** by downloading and running the installer found at https://nodejs.org/en/ or use the Node Version Manager found at https://github.com/creationix/nvm
 2. Install **Elm** by keying the command `npm install -g elm`